software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 All Cairo1 crates must define these files.

-`cairo_project.toml` defines the name of the crate.
-It is a good practice that this name matches the top-level directory name - `src` in our case.
+- `cairo_project.toml` - this file defines the name of the crate.
+It is good practice for this name to match the top-level directory name - `src` in our case.

-`lib.cairo` exposes all of our modules to the compiler.
-Initially it only contains two modules
+- `lib.cairo` - this file exposes all of our modules to the compiler.
+Initially, it only contains two modules:

 ```cairo title="lib.cairo"
 mod business_logic;